scorbeau/lib-utils/README.md

 ## Description <a name="description"></a>

-This project is a set of utils tools to :
+This project is a set of utils tools :
+ * String management (copy, concat),
+ * Number parser.
+ * Assert.
- * TODO
+ * Tables.

 The project is hosted on Github.